 We cater for various levels of experience, for beginners and intermediates with our graded competitions.
+Competitions are for single school years.

-Competition days for primary school teams (games are played from 5pm onwards) Mondays - Year 1/2 boys & girls teams Tuesdays - Year 3/4 girls and Year 5/6 girls teams Wednesdays - Year 3/4 boys & Year 5/6 boys teams
+Competition days for primary school teams (games are played from 5pm onwards) Mondays - Year 1,2 boys & girls teams (may also be a mixed team i.e boys and girls) Tuesdays - Year 3,4,5,6 girls teams Wednesdays - Year 3,4,5,6 boys teams

-Competition days for high school teams (games are played from 5pm onwards) Mondays - Year 9/10 girls teams Tuesdays - Year 9/10 boys teams Thursdays - Year 7/8 boys & Year 7/8 girls teams Fridays - Year 11/12 boys teams (U21 Boys)
+Competition days for high school teams (games are played from 5pm onwards)

+Mondays - Year 9,10 girls teams

+Tuesdays - Year 9,10 boys teams

+Thursdays - Year 7,8 boys & Year 7,8 girls teams

+Fridays - Year 11/12 boys teams and those under 21 (U21 Boys competition)

-Our under 21 boys competition is for players in school years 11 and 12 which also includes boys who have finished school and are up to 20 years of age.
+Our under 21 boys competition is for players in school years 11 and 12 and also includes boys who have finished school and are up to 20 years of age.
 This U21 competition concludes at the end of school term 3, and then restarts at the beginning of term 4, going through to the end of term 1 the following year.